Last updated on September 24, 2023

 Non-design work refers to the technical or pragmatic tasks architecture majors must undertake.
 Students may need to turn in reports to demonstrate their understanding of historical architecture practices or research urban and rural environments in preparation for building construction.

-Many factors go into planning out a building, not just the dimensions and blueprints of the building itself.
+There are a lot of factors that go into planning out a building, not just the dimensions and blueprints of the building itself.
 Students may need to demonstrate knowledge of how different geographical areas will influence a building or how plans need to be adjusted for local legal requirements.

 Scholarships vary greatly in terms of the amount of money applicants can win.
-Applying to various scholarships is one way to increase the money you can earn from the scholarships you apply for.
+They can be upwards of $45,000 + or as little as $100.
+Applying to a wide variety of scholarships is one way to increase the amount of money you can earn from the scholarships you apply to.

-Of course, students should apply to high-paying scholarships as those are likely the highest return for their efforts.
-Students should also remember that large cash prizes will likely mean they will face more competition from other undergraduate and graduate students.
+Of course, students should apply for high-paying scholarships as those are likely to be the highest return for their efforts.
+Students should also keep in mind that large cash prizes will likely mean they will face more competition from other undergraduate students and graduate students.

 Typically, a 3.0 or above should be enough for college students to qualify for most scholarships.